Saturday, March 1, 2014

 Preheat waffle iron according to manufacturer's directions.

 In a medium bowl whisk together the flours, soda, baking powder, salt, and sugar.
-In another bowl beat together eggs, melted butter, buttermilk, and vanilla extract.
+In another bowl beat together eggs, melted butter, buttermilk, yogurt and vanilla extract.
 Add the wet ingredients to the dry and stir until just combined.
 Allow batter to rest for 5 minutes before cooking.

 Ladle the recommended amount of waffle batter onto the preheated iron according to the manufacturer's recommendations.
 Close iron top and cook until the waffle is golden on both sides.
 Serve immediately or keep warm in a 200 degree F oven until ready to serve.